 From the north east United States, Epic-Fantasy Cinematic Composer Christopher Caouette is reaching fans across the globe that describe his music as “Vangelis at his symphonic best” or that could come out of “Lord Of The Rings”.

-Christopher stands out in the Epic-Fantasy genre with his strong sense of cinematic music storytelling with Celtic, World, Electronic, and Classical influence and. raises the bar for what Epic-Fantasy music really can become.
+Christopher stands out in the Epic-Fantasy genre with his strong sense of musical storytelling with Celtic, World, Electronic, and Classical influence and raises the bar for what Epic-Fantasy music really can become.

 “Alandar”, fourth in the Dragonwind series and was named top five “Best Neo-Classical and Electronic Album of 2009” by Zone Music Reporter.

-Christopher has produced several soundtracks for small indie games and Irish dance productions before returning in 2017 to continue work on his musical storytelling as fans have been excited to return for more adventure.
+Christopher has produced several soundtracks for small indie games, film, and Irish dance productions before returning in 2017 to continue work on his music as fans have been excited to return for more adventure.